Random Wheeler Automata

 Notice that our Algorithm \ref{alg: build_D} accesses the matrix $O$ and the bit-vector $I$ in a sequential fashion: $O$ is accessed column-wise and $I$ from its first to last position.
 Based on this observation, we now show how our WDFA sampler can be modified to use \emph{constant} working space.
 The high-level idea is to generate on-the-fly the positions of non-zero entries of $O$ and $I$ in increasing order.

-In order to achieve this, we employ the \emph{sequential shuffler} described in \cite{hiddenShuffle}.
-Given two integers $N$ and $n$, function $\mathtt{init\_sequential\_shuffler}(N, n)$ returns an iterator $S$ that can be used (with a stack-like interface) to extract $n$ uniform integers without replacement from the set $[N]$, in \emph{ascending order} and using a \emph{constant} number of words of working space (that is, the random integers are generated on-the-fly upon request, from the smallest to the largest).
+In order to achieve this, we employ the \emph{sequential shuffler} described by Shekelyan and Cormode~\cite{hiddenShuffle}.
+Given two integers $N$ and $n$, the function $\mathtt{init\_sequential\_shuffler}(N, n)$ returns an iterator $S$ that can be used (with a stack-like interface) to extract $n$ uniform integers without replacement from $[N]$, in \emph{ascending order} and using a \emph{constant} number of words of working space (that is, the random integers are generated on-the-fly upon request, from the smallest to the largest).
 More specifically, function $S.\mathtt{pop}()$ returns the next sampled integer, while $S.\mathtt{empty}()$ returns true if and only if all $n$ integers have been extracted.